 WINDOW_MIN

-The Tableau WINDOW_MIN function returns the Minimum value from start point to end in a table.
+The Tableau WINDOW_MIN function returns the Minimum value from the start point to the end of a table.
 The syntax of the WINDOW_MIN is:

 WINDOW_MIN(Expression, start_point, end_point)

-Finds the minimum value from first record + 4 to the last record
+Finds the minimum value from the first record + 4 to the last record

 WINDOW_MAX(SUM([Sales]), FIRST(), LAST() - 8)